 - 9. See Configure DHCP relay for information about configuring DHCP relay. - 10.
 (Optional) Configure IPv6 settings: - a.
 Click to expand IPv6. - b.
 Enable IPv6 support. - c.
 For Type, select IPv6 prefix delegration. - d.
 For Prefix length, type the minimum length of the prefix to assign to this LAN.
 If the minimum length is not available, then a longer prefix will be used. - e.
 For Prefix ID, type the identifier used to extend the prefix to the assigned length.
 Leave blank to use a random identifier. - f.
 Set the MTU. - 11.
-(Optional) Click to expand MAC address blacklist.
+(Optional) Click to expand MAC address denylist.

-Incoming packets will be dropped from any devices whose MAC addresses is included in the MAC address blacklist.
+Incoming packets will be dropped from any devices whose MAC addresses is included in the MAC address denylist.

 - a.
-Click to expand MAC address blacklist.
+Click to expand MAC address denylist.

 - b.
-For Add MAC address, click +.
+For Add MAC address, click %

 - c.
 Type the MAC address.

-- 12. (Optional) Click to expand MAC address whitelist.
+- 12. (Optional) Click to expand MAC address allowlist.

-If there whitelist entries are specified, incoming packets will only be accepted from the listed MAC addresses.
+If there allowlist entries are specified, incoming packets will only be accepted from the listed MAC addresses.

 - a.
-Click to expand MAC address whitelist.
+Click to expand MAC address allowlist.

 - b.
-For Add MAC address, click +.
+For Add MAC address, click %

 - c.
 Type the MAC address.

 - 13. Click Apply to save the configuration and apply the change.

-1. Log into the IX10 command line as a user with full Admin access rights.
+- Log into the IX15 command line as a user with full Admin access rights.
 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI.
+Type admin to access the Admin CLI. - 2.
+At the command line, type config to enter configuration mode:

-- 3. Create a new LAN or edit an existing one: - To create a new LAN named my_lan:
+- 3. Create a new LAN or edit an existing one: - To create a new LAN named my\lan: